volo-h/movieexample.com/README.md

         |
         DB

+    • handler: API handlers
+    • gateway: Logic for interacting with other services
     • controller: Business logic
-    • gateway: Logic for interacting with other services
-    • handler: API handlers
     • repository: Database logic

+ All code that we are not going to export will be stored in the internal directory and this will include most of our applications.

+ The exported structures will reside in the pkg directory.